Feeding Crushed Chicken Eggshells, etc. to Birds

 Purple Martin landlords sometimes scatter eggshells on the ground where the birds are picking up mud for nests.
 Some landlords attach shelves to Martin house poles and put eggshells in there.

-Crushing: Note that commercial egg producers to not offer whole eggs/eggshells to birds, as the birds can learn to eat their own eggs.
+Crushing: Note that most commercial egg producers do NOT offer whole eggs/eggshells to birds, as the birds can learn to eat their own eggs.

 Supplement calcium when feeding mealworms to nestlings: Mealworms are calcium depleting, and birds a week away from fledging need to have strong bones for that first flight/crash landing.
 If you are feeding a LOT of mealworms (perhaps to help a widow/widower, or during cold rainy weather), the following is recommended (based on nutritional research on poultry and parrots) by veterinarian and bluebirder Linda Ruth.
 You can also mix pulverized chicken eggshells (prepared per above) with the mealworms.

 Put mealworms/other insects in to a plastic bag with calcium carbonate or calcium citrate powder, and shake it gently to coat them.
 Both are readily available at health food stores or on the internet.
 Calcium carbonate is less expensive.
 You can also sprinkle on a small amount of avian vitamins at the same time.

 Add calcium to the diet of feeder insects (called "gut loading) you offer, using vitamin and mineral supplements sold in pet stores, mostly for feeding pet reptiles.
 They are expensive though, and have not been proven to work.

 Another option is to make up the following mixture which wildlife rehabbers use, and coat mealworms with it before offering them to birds (thanks Casey!)